akkikiki/huggingface_examples/README.md

 # huggingface_examples

-Examples of Huggingface Transformers, Accelerate, and PEFT code mainly for my educational purpose.
+Examples of Huggingface Transformers, Accelerate, PEFT, and MLX code mainly for my educational purpose.
 Hope it helps somebody :)

+## Examples

+### MLX Examples for Mac
+- `examples/load_llama_mlx.py`: Example of running Llama models efficiently on Mac using the MLX library

 ## Environment Setup